Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 - Peak demand response capability

-- Integration with utility demand response programs
+- Integration with your utility’s demand response program

 3. Variable Speed Motor Upgrades ($800-1,500)

-- Continuous airflow for improved humidity control
+- Way better humidity control

-- Better air filtration through constant circulation
+- Better air filtration because air is always moving through the filter

 Advanced Cooling Technologies for Texas Heat